atomashpolskiy/rustface/README.md

 ## TODO

 * Use SSE for certain transformations in `math` module and `SurfMlpFeatureMap`
-* Use OpenMP for parallelization of some CPU intensive loops
+* Parallelize some CPU intensive loops
 * Tests (it would make sense to start with an integration test for `Detector::detect`, based on the results retrieved from the original library)

 ## License